codenotary/kube-notary/README.md

 ## How it works

 **kube-notary** is a monitoring tool for *Continuous Verification* (CV) via [CodeNotary](https://codenotary.io).
-The idea behind CV is to continuously monitor your cluster at runtime and be notified when unknown or untrusted container's images are running.
+The idea behind CV is to continuously monitor your cluster at runtime and be notified when unknown or untrusted container images are running.

 Once `kube-notary` is installed within your cluster, all pods are checked every minute (interval and other settings can be [configured](#Configuration)).
-For each running containers in pods, `kube-notary` resolves the `ImageID` of the container's image to the actual image's hash and finally looks up the hash's signature in the CodeNotary's blockchain.
+For each of the running containers in each pod, `kube-notary` resolves the `ImageID` of the container's image to the actual image's hash and finally looks up the hash's signature in the CodeNotary's blockchain.

-Verification results will be available through a detailed log.
-Furthermore, `kube-notary` provides a built-in Prometheus exporter for verification [metrics](#Metrics) that can be easily visualized with the provided [grafana dashboard](grafana).
+Furthermore, kube-notary provides a built-in exporter for sending verification [metrics](#Metrics) to Prometheus, which can then that can be easily visualized with the provided [Grafana dashboard](Grafana).

 Images you trust can be signed by using the CodeNotary [vcn](https://github.com/vchain-us/vcn) CLI tool.